 With a view to being a reflection of society, workforce diversity is an important consideration for the Group.
 Diversity inspires appreciation of all aspects of our internal and external environment and of our relationship with all stakeholders, and it supports our strategy internationally and in the areas of innovation and digital transformation.
-Our aim for 2024 is to define our diversity policy.
+It is our intention to define our diversity policy in 2025.